jiyo86/react-project/ASSESSMENT.md

 # Assessment
 1. Fix all errors and ensure the project is working as expected
-2. Create new user only if user name is not existing the system, show error if userid already existing.
+2. Allow creation of a new user only if the username does not already exist in the system.
+Display an error message if the user name is already in use.
 3. Show successful message for valid data creation and redirect to user list.
 4. Create a github action workflow to build and release the package to docker container while merge to main branch from the feature branch.

 ## Notes
 Mongo db Details

 _Database name: **usermanagement**_
 _Collection Name: **userdata**_